-Plenty of previous participants had little or no gamedev experience, but they had a blast.
+Plenty of previous participants had little or no game development experience, but they had a blast.
 We’ll have lots of people willing to answer questions and help you learn at your own pace!

 No!
 Games also need artists, writers, and designers.
 There is no rule for whether your game must be 2D, 3D, complex, or even have graphics.
 Make a board or card game if you like!

 If your game requires one, you need to bring your computer capable of connecting to Wi-Fi.

 If you insist!
 Participating gets you snacks and drinks, all while hanging out with local game developers!
 Meals are provided throughout the weekend.
 Follow @ICTGameJam, and join us in Slack to get involved with local game devs and upcoming events!

 Unlike typical ICT Game Jam's this event is in coordination with Global Game Jam which is a week long event.
 So you are welcome this year to start your work on Monday, January 30th at noon.
 Then you can come to the Jam to finish it up.

 Or just start on Friday, that is totally fine too!

 Doors open at Noon, kickoff slides and intro start at 7pm.
 Participants will receive an email to vote on the game jam’s theme.
 Those needing teams will have an opportunity to pitch ideas and form or join teams as necessary.
 You can even work solo if you want.
 3 people is ideal, and we prefer teams stay below 5.
 Then it’s time to start making games!
 Work as long as you can, while staying healthy and safe!
 Overnight work is permitted, but we send people home around midnight.

 Show up in the morning.
 Enjoy refreshments, meals and … oh yeah… build a game!
 Hit a wall?
 Ask for help!
 Lean on the volunteers and fellow game devs for feedback and encouragement!
 Same closing rules as Friday!